Gutbucket (band)

 Gutbucket is an American jazz fusion band from Brooklyn, New York, formed in 1999.
 Comprising Ty Citerman on guitar, Adam Gold on drums, Pat Swoboda on bass guitar, and Ken Thomson on saxophone, the band is known for its chaotic, unpredictable performances and use of elements from multiple genres of music.

 History

 Gutbucket was formed in Brooklyn, New York City in 1999.

 The band's work has received generally favorable reviews from the music press over the years.
-Writing for Allmusic, David R. Adler gave their debut album InsomniacsDream four stars out of five and called it "a promising debut from a band with a strong sense of purpose and an abundance of live energy."
+Writing for Allmusic, David R. Adler gave their debut album, InsomniacsDream, four stars out of five and called it "a promising debut from a band with a strong sense of purpose and an abundance of live energy."
 Chris Nixon of Allmusic also gave their fourth album, A Modest Proposal, four stars; he compared it to King Crimson, Soft Machine, Albert Ayler, and Eugene Chadbourne and called it "a superb record."
-Allmusic's Thom Jurek also gave their fifth album, Flock, four stars, naming it as "their most provocative album—which is saying plenty—but ... also their most antagonistically accessible."
+Allmusic's Thom Jurek also gave their fifth album, Flock, four stars, naming it "their most provocative album—which is saying plenty—but ... also their most antagonistically accessible."
 Jazz publication The Jazz Mann's Tim Owen gave Flock three and a half stars out of five.